 Disney Magic was designed with families in mind, so it's no surprise that most of the programs onboard tend to appeal to all age groups.
-While there is no in-cabin baby-sitting on Disney ships, the areas designated for kids are probably the most extensive at sea, with activities for every age level and hours available so that you can have a night out.
+While there is no in-cabin baby-sitting on Disney ships, the areas designated for kids are probably the most extensive at sea, with activities for every age level and hours available so parents can have a night out.

-Kids get their own version of the Personal Navigator and can join their groups at any time during the day, including dinner with fellow kid-clubbers, while parents dine alone.
+The programs for children from age 3 are provided at no additional charge.
+Kids get their own version of the Personal Navigator and can join their groups at any time during the day, including dinner with fellow kids-clubbers, while parents dine alone.

-Flounder's Reef, the nursery onboard, takes babies as young as 3 months and children up to 3 years of age.
+It's a Small World Nursery (Deck 5) takes babies as young as 3 months and children up to 3 years of age.
 Typical open hours are 9 a.m. to 11 p.m.
 The nursery is stocked with baby swings, walkers, books, toys, games and a TV, as well as a quiet area with cribs.

-Disney has an online service that allows passengers to order baby supplies in advance of their cruise and have them delivered to their staterooms (provided by Babies Travel Lite).
+Disney has an online service that allows passengers to order baby supplies in advance of their cruise and have them delivered to their cabins (provided by Babies Travel Lite).
 There are more than 1,000 brand-name baby products to choose from, including diapers, baby food, infant formula and specialty travel items.
 The dining room can also provide mashed or pureed food for babies upon request.